SiriM125/CS157C-team10/README.md

     npm run dev

 Warning: If unable to run it as so, you may need to install pnpm.
-Use the following command in that case (may need to use _sudo_ as well):
+Use the following command in that case:

     npm install -g pnpm